Jay Triano

-Howard James "Jay" Triano (born September 21, 1958) is a Canadian basketball coach and former professional player, who is currently an assistant coach for the Sacramento Kings of the National Basketball Association (NBA).
-He previously served as the head coach of the NBA's Toronto Raptors and the interim head coach of the Phoenix Suns.
-A former Canadian national team player who competed in two Olympics, he has also had two stints as head coach of the national team.
+Howard James "Jay" Triano (born September 21, 1958) is a Canadian basketball coach and former professional player who is currently an assistant coach for the Dallas Mavericks of the National Basketball Association (NBA).
+He previously served as the associate head coach of the Sacramento Kings, and as the head coach of the NBA's Toronto Raptors and Phoenix Suns.
+A former Canada national team player who competed in two Olympics, he has also had two stints as head coach of the national team.

 Early life and family

 Triano was born in Tillsonburg, Ontario and raised in Niagara Falls, Ontario, where he attended A. N. Myer Secondary School.
 He is of Italian descent through his great-grandfather, who landed on Ellis Island, then made his way to Welland, Ontario.
 His younger brother Jeff was a draft pick of the Toronto Maple Leafs in the 1982 NHL Entry Draft, after playing OHL hockey for the Toronto Marlboros.
-Brady Heslip, his nephew and son of his sister Jody, played basketball at Baylor University and as of 2016 played for the Canadian national team.
+Brady Heslip, his nephew and son of his sister Jody, played basketball at Baylor University and as of 2016 played for the Canada national team.